 Unfortunately, Apple doesn’t provide a way to fully disable the TouchBar.
 However, there is a third-party app called Bar None developed by Shaun Inman that does just that.

-To install Bar None, you’ll download the app directly from the site.
+You will have to visit the Bar None site to access the app download.
 Then you will change your Macbook’s permissions by going to System Preference > Security & Privacy > Accessibility.

-Bar None works to prevent accidental inputs from your touchpad, though there will still be some functionality when the program is in default mode.
+Bar None safeguards against unintentional touchpad clicks by activating a protective mode which limits sensitivity while still allowing for some performance when the program is in default mode.
 If you want your touchpad to be locked entirely, so it gets no input, you can change the Bar None settings by going to System Preferences > Keyboard.
-In this mode, your Touchbar will only work when you tell it.
+In this mode, your Touch Bar will only work when you tell it.

 - Common MacOS Catalina problems and how to fix them